fbpx

 Introduction Revit vs Autocad

-When Revit started to gain notice, our minds were blown away by how much was automated compared to AutoCAD, especially in graphic documentation.
-This was revolutionary because we could see our plans updated when we modified the 3D model through 3D or 2D views, resulting in massive time savings.
+When Revit started gaining notice, our minds were blown away by how much was automated compared to AutoCAD, especially in graphic documentation.
+This was revolutionary because suddenly, modifications to the 3D model seamlessly updated our plans in both 3D and 2D views, saving us loads of time.

 In this post, we are going to dive into what is going to be the next revolutionary solution that will allow us to make a jump compared to the CAD BIM transition.
 Keep reading if this makes you excited as well!